The Legend of Calamity Jane: Home media

-On October 3, 2022, Texas-based company - Comix.tv launched a Kickstarter campaign to fund a special DVD box set and special edition comic to celebrate the series’ 25th anniversary in 2022.
+On October 3, 2022, a Texas-based company named Comix.tv launched a Kickstarter campaign to fund a special DVD box set and special edition comic to celebrate the series' 25th anniversary in 2022.
 The company previously did a Kickstarter campaign for a DVD release of Stone Protectors in 2021 which was successful.
+It would be the first time the remaining episodes were released in the United States.
 This campaign was successfully funded with $24,284 on 426 backers.
-On January 30, 2023, it was announced Discotek Media will release the series on Blu-ray.
+Discotek Media released the series on Blu-ray on September 28, 2023.

+The series is currently available on Tubi as of March 31, 2023.